ataylor89/Python/oop.md

 The first question we asked is, "What is the definition of object oriented programming?"

-The new quesiton we have arrived at is, "What are the applications of object oriented programming?"
+The new question we ask is, "What are the applications of object oriented programming?"

 There are many applications of object oriented programming.